Algomorph/pyboostcvconverter/README.md

-pyboostcvconverter
+PBCVT (Python-Boost-OpenCV Converter)
 ==================

-This is minimalist C++ code for porting C++ functions/classes using OpenCV Mat as arguments directly (w/o explicit conversions) to python.
-Originally inspired by [code by Yati Sagade](https://github.com/yati-sagade/blog-content/blob/master/content/numpy-boost-python-opencv.rst).
+This is minimalist C++ sample code for porting C++ functions/classes using OpenCV Mat as arguments directly (w/o explicit conversions) to python.
+It was originally inspired by [code by Yati Sagade](https://github.com/yati-sagade/blog-content/blob/master/content/numpy-boost-python-opencv.rst).

+It is mainly intended to be used as boilerplate code for your own C++ libraries which use OpenCV and which you'd like to call from Python code or a Python shell.
+Directly linking the generated library to other C++ code statically or dynamically is _not_ supported / has _not_ been tested.

 Compatibility
 -----------------
-(Update) This code is now compatible OpenCV 2.X and 3.X.
+This code is compatible with OpenCV 2.X and 3.X.
-(Update) This code now supports Python 2.7 and ~~experimentally~~ Python 3.X.
+This code supports Python 2.7 and Python 3.X.
 You can pick one by setting PYTHON_DESIRED_VERSION to 3.X or 2.X in CMake.

 Disclaimer
 -----------------